timothyckl/mysql-api/README.md

 > __Note:__ A database has to be created beforehand to use this.

-1. Clone repo
+1. Clone repo:

 ```sh
 git clone https://github.com/timothyckl/mysql-api
 ```

-2. Install all packages
+2. Install all packages:

 ```sh
 yarn install